aiven/devportal/docs/platform/howto/use-aws-privatelinks.rst

 Multiple AWS PrivateLink connections
 ''''''''''''''''''''''''''''''''''''

-If you have more than one AWS PrivateLink connection, you can get connection information for the first connection as described in :ref:`One AWS PrivateLink connection <one-connection>` from in `Aiven Console <https://console.aiven.io>`__.
+If you have more than one AWS PrivateLink connection, you can get connection information for the first connection as described in :ref:`One AWS PrivateLink connection <one-connection>` from `Aiven Console <https://console.aiven.io>`__.
 For connection information on the remaining connections, you need to use CLI.

 Each endpoint (connection) has PRIVATELINK_CONNECTION_ID, which you can check using the ``avn service privatelink aws connection list SERVICE_NAME`` command.